HarmoKnight: Plot

 On a musical planet known as Melodia, a boy named Tempo is training alongside his rabbit companion, Tappy.
 One day, a meteor crash lands on Melodia, bringing with it the evil Gargan and his army of Noizoids, who start disrupting the peace on the planet.
 Discovering a mysterious note staff capable of fighting off the Noizoids, Tempo is sent by his master, Woodwin, to travel to Symphony City to deliver the note to someone with the potential to become a HarmoKnight.
 Along the way, he meets an archer named Lyra, a buff warrior named Tyko, and his monkey companion, Cymbi.
 Upon arriving in Symphony City, however, its princess, Ariana, is kidnapped by Gargan, who puts its citizens into slumber.
 It is now up to Tempo and his companions to fight against the Noizoids and save the princess.

-Development
+Development and release

 HarmoKnight came about after Game Freak changed its internal structure, allowing staff members to initiate new projects whilst still being able to work on the Pokémon franchise.
 The game was created by James Turner, who developed the idea from a desire to create a simple action platformer, which soon developed into a rhythm platformer.
 Producer Shigeru Ohmori was later brought onto the project, helping to expand on the gameplay.

 The game was announced during a Nintendo Direct presentation on August 29, 2012, with a playable demo released on the Japanese Nintendo eShop shortly afterward.
 The game was later announced for an upcoming release in North America, as well as a March 2013 release for Europe.
 A demo was released on the North American Nintendo eShop on March 14, 2013.